sguzman/articles/notes/math.md

 - UI 2D user artifacts as wishlist for mathematical tools
 - Scrolling on a subset of R^2
 - Scroll.fx function that can scroll a subset of R^2 like a scrollbar can
+- Encoding order-related information in object to achieve commutativity